RedHatQE/ouia/README.md

   when the name is generic.
 The delimiter between namespace and type name should be a single `/` character.
-  * e.g. A page that has a special dropdown could choose to name that dropdown as `FrameworkA/CustomDropdown`.
-All instances of this `FrameworkA/CustomDropdown` component **MUST** be expected to be able to be controlled via the same automation.
+  * e.g. A page that has a special dropdown could choose to name that dropdown as `CustomDropdown`.
+All instances of this `CustomDropdown` component **MUST** be expected to be able to be controlled via the same automation.
+* A `data-ouia-component-ns` describing the namespace the component belongs to.
+This is vital to be able to differentiate between the use of multiple frameworks, or custom implementations of components on the same page.
 * An id attribute called `data-ouia-component-id`
   * if there is only one instance of the component on the page at once, it is **OPTIONAL**
   * if there are multiple instances of a component on the page it **MUST** be used